kittyconfusion/Orbit/README.md

 ### Compiling in VS Code ###
 The [NuGet Package Manager Extension](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager) is recommended.

 To install GtkSharp using the extension press `Ctrl/Cmd + Shift + P` and type in and select `NuGet Package Manager: Add Package`.
 The package name is `GtkSharp`.
-This should install the GtkSharp wrapper for C#.
+This should install the Gtk wrapper for C#.

 Windows will download Gtk automatically on first compile.